m1nka/blog/_posts/2021-01-29-free-blog-hosting-getting-the-perfect-lighthouse-score-100-100-100-100.markdown

 Oracle Cloud offers small virtual machines `VM E2.1.Micro` for free, where the site runs on an Apache web server.

 The main performance bottleneck in this architecture is this virtual machine `VM E2.1.Micro`.
 This shape is an oversubscribed 1/8th AMD core, which frankly is not very fast.
-It can only the most basic of applications and is not suited for most workloads.
+It can only handle the most basic of applications and is not suited for most workloads.

-So in order to get a perfect Lighthouse score the blog itself needs to be optimized as much as possible.
+So in order to get a perfect Lighthouse score the blog itself needed to be optimized as much as possible.

 ### Using static HTML

 The most efficient way I could imagine to run this blog is to use static HTML only, in combination with a lightweight web server.
 At the same time, I wanted the blog to be easily manageable and to have a nice CMS (Content Management System) for creating blog articles.

 This is where Jekyll comes into play.
-Jekyll is a static site generator that is perfectly suited for creating a blog.
-A static site generator (SSG) is a software application that creates plain HTML pages from text templates.
+[Jekyll](https://jekyllrb.com/) is a static site generator that is perfectly suited for creating a blog.
+A static site generator (SSG) is a software application that creates HTML pages from text templates.
 I chose Jekyll over other SSGs, because:

-* It uses Markdown as source templating language (and I use markdown anyways my personal notes).
+* It uses Markdown as source templating language (and I use markdown anyways for my personal notes).
 This way I can write my articles using [Joplin](https://joplinapp.org/) and publish them easily.
-* It's easy to use and has a huge ecosystem, including tools for SEO optimization
+* It's easy to use and has a huge ecosystem, including tools for SEO optimization.
-* Can be customized in almost any way (e.g. using CSS for styling or adding some minimal Javascript, which powers the light/dark mode on this page).
+* Can be customized in almost any way (e.g. using CSS for styling or adding some minimal JavaScript, which powers the light/dark mode on this page).

 What is also useful is that I can use Github actions to run my Jekyll build pipelines for free.
 This means that every time I commit my Markdown files to my Git repository, the static HTML files get generated automatically.